Jeunese/jeunese.github.io/docs/ux-writing.md

 -  Don't bombard the user with a lot of information as soon as they're introduced to the product.
 -  Allow the information to progress naturally, from simple to complex.
--  Help the user move from completing tasks with essential information to completing more complex tasks with additional info.
+-  Help the user move from completing tasks with essential information to completing more complex tasks with additional information.
 -  Build upon each subsequent step of information experience and learning.
 -  Provide only the necessary information for the user to take each action, one at a time.